Quickstart

 Showing the Channel button

-If you want to change the button’s appearance, see how to customize the Channel button
+If you wish to change the button’s appearance, see how to customize the Channel button

-Opt out of the SDK UI for specific Activity
+Opt out of the SDK UI for a specific Activity

 If you want the SDK UI, such as the Channel button and in-app popups not to be shown in specific Activity, use @SkipAttachChannelView annotation on the Activity.
 The annotation will block SDK UI from being shown even if ChannelIO.showChannelButton() is called or a marketing message is sent.